Dermatology · Papulosquamous Eruptions

 Etiology / Epidemiology

-Common in adolescents and young adults; associated with HHV-7 or HHV-6 reactivation.
+Common in adolescents and young adults; likely associated with HHV-7 or HHV-6 reactivation.

 Clinical Manifestations

-Starts with a herald patch followed by a Christmas tree distribution of scaly papules.
+Starts with a herald patch followed by a Christmas tree distribution of smaller, scaly plaques.

 Diagnosis